jeremytai/offtheback.in/content/2021/harburg/index.md

   name: gallery-:counter
   title: gallery-title-:counter
 ---
+[^1]: Clear sky, -4°C, Feels like -7°C, Humidity 66%, Wind 9km/h from ESE

-Yes, the last race of the 2021 was cold.
+Yes, the last race of the 2021 was cold[^1].
 Very, very cold.

 I grew up in Minnesota, so theoretically, I should be okay with this weather.
 That beind said, I've lived in Hamburg over 15 years and the weather here is cold but not Minnesota cold.
 Over the years, my body has acclimated too much to the Northern German winters with their wet and somewhat mild winters.